ollama/ollama/docs/modelfile.md

 ### TEMPLATE

 `TEMPLATE` of the full prompt template to be passed into the model.
 It may include (optionally) a system prompt and a user's prompt.
 This is used to create a full custom prompt, and syntax may be model specific.
-You can usually find the template for a given model in the read
+You can usually find the template for a given model in the readme for that model.

 #### Template Variables